askpatrickw/CircuitPython_BloomSky/README.rst

 Installing from PyPI
 ====================
 .. note:: This library is not available on PyPI yet.
-Stay tuned for PyPI availability, when\if CircuitPython libraries are supported from there.
+Stay tuned for PyPI availability, when or if CircuitPython libraries are supported from there.